personalityson/VBANN/README.md

     'Create an empty tensor A filled with zeros, with shape (2, 3, 4).
     Set A = Zeros(Array(2, 3, 4))

+    'Basic properties of A.
+    MsgBox A.NumDimensions
+    MsgBox A.Size(1)
+    MsgBox A.Size(2)
+    MsgBox A.Size(3)
+    MsgBox A.NumElements
+    MsgBox A.Address

     'Create a tensor A filled with constant values.
     Set A = Ones(Array(2, 3, 4))
     Set A = Full(Array(2, 3, 4), 42)